dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 ![dockerexit](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/2/dockerexit.png?raw=true)

-- [ ] This is good.
+- [ ] Great!
 The next important thing we need to be able to do with containers is start and stop them whenever we want.
 To stop our first webserver container which is still running, type `docker stop webserver`

 You can confirm that it is no longer running in several ways.
 For example, visiting 'localhost:80' in your browser will give you an error, running `docker ps` will show no running containers on your machine, `docker ps -a` will show 'webserver' with a status of 'Exited', and `docker info` will report no running containers.

-- [ ] Since the container is still present on our machine (just stopped) we can restart it anytime with the command `docker start <container-name>`
+- [ ] Since the container is still present on our machine (just stopped) we can restart it anytime with the command `docker start <container-name>`.
 Go ahead and restart webserver2 by running `docker start webserver2`

 **We are currently referencing containers by their associated names, but you can also reference them by their provided ID's**